Donor First (DFX): Enhancing Transparency & Engagement for

 Problem Statement

-With the results of our research in mind, we submitted 3 sets of problem statements, each containing a problem statement for the donor side and the charity side of the problem.
-These problem statements were designed with targeted research data from the user perspective, making it easier to communicate the user needs back to the stakeholders.
+With the results of our research in mind, we began honing in on a problem statement and a how might we statement representative of our findings.
+While lengthy, they were designed with targeted research data from the user perspective, making it easier to communicate the user needs back to the stakeholders.
 It also allowed us to discuss findings that pertained to aspects of the user experience that our initial problem space did not address.
-Discussing these problem statements helped us identify the best path forward for the design and to keep everyone on the same page.
-The problem statements and their themes were as follows:

 “As a donor,